freeCodeCamp-2025-Summer-Hackathon/mint-syntax/README.md

 ##### Cloud Database Deployment (MongoDB Atlas)

 1. Follow the offical [MongoDB Atlas Tutorial](https://www.mongodb.com/resources/products/platform/mongodb-atlas-tutorial) to create an account, setup a cluster, and access the connection string.
-2. In the .env file, replace the string after "MongoDB_UR=" with the MongoDB Atlas connection string.
+2. In the .env file, replace the string after "MONGODB_URI=" with the MongoDB Atlas connection string.
 Don't forget to replace the password placeholder with the password.

 ### Development